nastasha-w/ne8abs_paper/README.md

 code and scripts for finding main halos, making histograms and 2D projected maps, and analysing those products in FIRE simulations.
-This is a subset of the scripts in my fire_an repo which I used specifically for Wijers et al. (2024).
+This is a subset of the scripts in my fire_an repo which I used specifically for Wijers et al. (2024), copied on July 23, 2024 from the fire_an main branch.

 'installation':
 ---------------
-This is an in-development set of scripts, not a polished package.
-Many of the scripts are in flux, especially those in `queuerun` and `makeplots`, and I do have a tendency to do development on the main branch (especially if it's unlikely to break something important).
+This is a selection of scripts, not a polished package.
+Many scripts, especially those in `queuerun` and `makeplots`, contain functions and other bits of code that I did not end up using in the paper.

-Because I'm updating this a lot, it's simpler to just use git pulls instead of running an installation every time.
-However, I have provided a `condaenv_firep1.yml` file that includes the python packages required to run these scripts.
+I have provided
+a `condaenv_firep1.yml` file that includes the python packages required to run these scripts.
 It can be used to set up a conda environment where this code should run.